ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 ---
 @title[Agenda]
 ### Agenda
 - What is a Jupyter notebook and how does it function.
-30 minutes
+30 mins
 - Where does a Jupyter notebook fit in different researcher toolkits.
-45 minutes
+45 mins
 - Why use Jupyter notebook on a desktop and why use it in the cloud.
-30 minutes
+30 mins
 - Basic Python programming using a Jupyter notebook.
-30 minutes
+30 mins
 - Wrap up.
-10 minutes
+10 mins

 <p style="font-size:0.6em; color:gray">\*workshop is ~3 hours including breaks </p>

 Note:
 Notes?